marcusoftnet/marcusoftnet.github.io/_posts/2013-01-28-pickles-generate-specflow-documentation.md

 ### Summary

 There we go - a helper for you to call Pickles from MSBuild and PowerShell.
-Remember that you can call it from [Nant and as a console application](https://github.com/picklesdoc/pickles/wiki) too.
+Remember that you can call it from [NAnt and as a console application](https://github.com/picklesdoc/pickles/wiki) too.
 It works much the same and is easy to figure out how to get to work from these samples.

 Pickles will greatly enhance how the non-developers on your team can read and access the specification.
 You want them to read, comment, and be a part of daily work with the specs.
 Don't let developer-centric tools stop you from doing that.